 - The stinger in Iron Man 3 reveals that Tony Stark has been unburdening himself by narrating the entire story to Bruce Banner — and that Bruce had been asleep through most of it.

 - In Mrs. Doubtfire, a cameraman filming a children's television show begins nodding off (and the screen shifts for a second) because the host is so boring.

 - The Naked Gun 2 1/2: The Smell of Fear:

 - Near the end, Dr. Meinheimer finally presents his environmentally-friendly recommendations for an energy policy... and promptly causes everyone to fall asleep.

-- Inverted a little later, when he's given a trashy romance novel to read, and everyone promptly wakes up.
+- Inverted a little later, when he's given a trashy pornographic novel to read to them, and everyone promptly wakes up.

 - Michael Jordan delivers a never-say-die speech to the morose Looney Tunes at halftime of the Ultimate Game in Space Jam.
 The result puts every 'toon to sleep except Bugs Bunny, who remarks, "Great speech, Doc.
 You had them riveted."